thomas-ge/UXperiment/readme.md

 ## 📐 Current Experiment
-_There's no challenge going on right now – but stay tuned!_ 📻
+_There's no challenge right now – but stay tuned!_ 📻